Science52101/EidosLogos/doc/syntax.md

 Higher-level operations are evaluated first and affect the result of the ones of lower-level.

 Please note that the parenthesis are a level 9 node.
-It means that anything enclosed in parenthesis has to be operated first.
+It means that anything enclosed in parenthesis has to be operated first and its result is used for lower-level operations.